dcmwijaya/Arduino-Nano-based-Designing-Stick-Man-Animation-on-LCD-Screen/README.md

 # Arduino-Nano-based-Designing-Stick-Man-Animation-on-LCD-Screen
 <strong>Solo Project: Stick Man Animation on LCD Screen</strong><br><br>
-The stick man animation on this LCD is formed from special characters derived from the image byte settings.
+The stick man animation on this LCD is formed from special characters derived from the image pixels settings.
 Next, you need to arrange the layout of the image bytes in a column and row.
 To be able to move like an animation, you need to loop.

 <br><br>